kraemr/mp3p/README.md

 A Simple mp3-player written in C++ with basic json playlists and configuration.

 # Building and Setup
-Install make on your system
+Make sure to Install make on your system
 ```bash
 git clone --recurse-submodules https://github.com/kraemr/mp3p
 cd mp3p